Vehicle Registration and Permit Parking

 Parking in this area requires a current Staff or Student Commuter permit and parking is not permitted between 3:00 A.M. and 6:00 A.M. except by special permit.
 The RPA lot is for the use of UT RecSports Facilities during their regular operating hours.
 RecSports hours are posted by semester.
 Students attending classes or persons having other business on campus may not park in the RecSports Parking Area.
 To ensure member’s access to RecSports Facilities, there is a 3-hour time limit for parking between 6:00 A.M. and 5:00 P.M.
 This lot is consistently enforced.

 If the old Sports Bubble lot is full, the closest commuter lot with over 80 spaces is the C22 lot located at Todd Helton Dr & Volunteer Blvd.
-The other garage within walking distance of TRECs is the NEW garage located at Volunteer Blvd & Pat Head Summitt Dr with 840 commuter spaces.
+The other garage within walking distance of TRECs is the NEW garage located at Volunteer Blvd & Pat Head Summitt Dr with around 300 commuter spaces.

 Game Day Parking